Obstructions to algebraizing topological vector bundles: Introduction

+For vector bundles of rank $1$ on smooth affine varieties of any dimension, since $CH^1(X) = Pic(X)$ algebraicity of the Chern classes essentially by definition guarantees algebraizability; it follows immediately that Question \ref{questionintro:griffiths} has a positive answer for varieties of dimension $1$.
 In dimension $2$, a positive answer to Question \ref{questionintro:griffiths} follows from the work of Murthy and Swan \cite{MurthySwan} who show that if $X$ is a smooth complex affine surface, then for any pair $(c_1,c_2) \in CH^1(X) \times CH^2(X)$ there is an algebraic vector bundle of rank $2$ with those Chern classes.
-Similarly, in dimension $3$, Question \ref{questionintro:griffiths} is true by work of Mohan Kumar and Murthy \cite[Theorem 2.1]{MohanKumarMurthy}.
-Indeed, Mohan Kumar and Murthy established existence of algebraic vector bundles with of rank $\leq 3$ with arbitrary prescribed Chern classes on smooth affine threefolds.
+Similarly, in dimension $3$, a positive answer to Question \ref{questionintro:griffiths} follows from work of Mohan Kumar and Murthy \cite[Theorem 2.1]{MohanKumarMurthy}.
+In particular, Mohan Kumar and Murthy established existence of algebraic vector bundles of rank $\leq 3$ with arbitrary prescribed Chern classes on smooth affine threefolds.

-The main result of this paper is that Question \ref{questionintro:griffiths} admits a negative answer for smooth complex affine varieties of dimension $\geq 4$.
-To see this, we will give a necessary and sufficient condition for algebraizability of rank $2$ bundles on smooth complex affine $4$-folds.
-We then show, by means of explicit examples, that the necessary and sufficient condition is, in general, non-trivial.
+The main result of this paper is that Question \ref{questionintro:griffiths} admits a negative answer in the first unknown case: rank $2$ vector bundles on smooth complex affine varieties of dimension $\geq 4$.
+To see this, we will give a necessary and sufficient condition for algebraizability of rank $2$ bundles on smooth complex affine $4$-folds involving the integral Steenrod squaring operation $Sq^2$ on Chow groups; this operation was described by Voevodsky \cite{VRed} and Brosnan \cite{Brosnan} though for our purposes the latter (more elementary) description is sufficient.
+We then show, by means of explicit examples, that the necessary and sufficient condition for algebraizability we write down is not always satisfied.
 More precisely, we establish the following results (the first result is established just after Theorem \ref{thm:main} in the body of the text).